expo/expo/docs/pages/distribution/advanced-release-channels.md

 Example use case: you published a release to your `production` channel, only to realize that it includes a major regression for some of your users, so you want to revert to the previous version.

-Continuing from the previous section, we rollback our `production` channel entry for all platforms with `expo publish:set`
+Continuing from the previous section, we rollback our `production` channel entry for just the iOS platform with `expo publish:set`

 `expo publish:set --release-channel production --publish-id d6b61741-a8dc-11e9-852a-3b0715b88238`

+Or, we could rollback the `production` channel entry for both iOS and Android with:
-We could accomplish the same thing more succinctly with publish:rollback `expo publish:rollback --release-channel production --sdk-version 36.0.0`
+`expo publish:rollback --release-channel production --sdk-version 36.0.0`

 Now we can see that our releases are available on the production channel.